 It’s a question that a lot of couples face when they first get engaged: elopement vs wedding…what’s the difference between the two?
 Should you even consider an elopement?
-What are the pros and cons of eloping?

 There’s been a recent trend of couples questioning whether a traditional wedding is right for them, or if they’d be more interested in getting married in a different type of way.
 Elopements have given many modern day couples the chance to take a different route with their nuptials.
 But it begs the question: what is the difference between elopements vs weddings, and is one better than the other?
 And more importantly, which one should you choose for your wedding day?

 Historically, there has been a lot of stigma surrounding elopements, but have things changed in recent years?
 And how so?
 We’re here to break down the differences.